What is "Spring Company invoice"?

 |Malware Removal (Windows)||

-There is a great number of various spam campaigns that cyber criminals send with a purpose to deceive recipients into infecting their computers with malware.
+There is are many spam campaigns that cyber criminals deploy to deceive recipients into infecting their computers with malware.
 Some examples are "Office Depot Email Virus", "Polícia de Segurança Pública Email Virus" and "U.S Department Of Labor Email Virus".
-It is common that files attached to such emails (or files that can be downloaded through included links) are designed to install ransomware, Trojans or other high-risk malware that would help cyber criminals to generate revenue in one or another way.

 How did "Spring Company invoice" infect my computer?

-Text presented in the "Spring Company invoice" email letter:
+Text presented in the "Spring Company invoice" email message:

 Subject: Copy of: Office #2277258